devchia254/swapi_robots/README.md

 A web app that displays the characters of Star Wars in the form of robots and cards.
 Each card displays data of each character in Star Wars.

 ## Info
-- Star Wars character data retrieved from the API: https://swapi.co/api/people/
+- Star Wars character data retrieved from the API: https://swapi.co/api/people/.
+- React app was created using the command `npm install -g create-react-app`
+- Each robot generated is unique to its character and fetched from the API:  `https://robohash.org/${id}?size=200x200`

 ## Features & Code Snippets
 Below are some of the features and code extracts of this coding exercise.

 ### Fetch API
 ---
 Before storing the character's data in the  `state`, an array  is created for listing all 10 URLs for fetching all the character's data.

-Once all the URLs are listed then the JSON data is fetched from them using `Promises.all` and stored in the `state` as an attribute of `api_data`.
+Once all the URLs are listed then the JSON data is fetched by using `Promises.all` and stored in the `state`, within `api_data`.

 ##### App.js:
 ```javascript